-The School of Technology, Business, and Education will provide an educational program that fits the needs of the students in the community.
-STBE teachers will create academic environments that are appropriate, support, engage and challenge all learners.
+The School of Technology, Business, and Education will provide an educational program that meets the needs of the students in the community.
+STBE teachers will create academic environments that are appropriate, supportive, engaging, and challenge all learners.
 STBE curriculum will be a detailed developmental sequence that incorporates academic and social contexts.
-Academically, the students at STBE will experience instruction that is modeled, scaffolded, rigorous and relevant.
-Teachers will implement technology and new media to enhance lessons on many levels.
+Academically, the students at STBE will experience instruction that is modeled, scaffolded, rigorous, and relevant.
+Teachers will implement technology and new media, and business and education concepts to enhance.
 Activities will meet the California Content Standards, have procedural and contextual objectives that will demonstrate student understanding and ability, and will meet the needs and challenges of a 21st Century thinker.

-To meet the needs of all learners, including its gifted population, STBE will utilize Distance Learning Opportunities and differentiate instruction.
+To meet the needs of all learners, including English Learners, Special needs students, and the gifted population, STBE will utilize Distance Learning Opportunities and differentiated instruction.
 STBE teacher lessons will be data and research driven to support learning by using students' strengths.
 Further, to make learning meaningful, STBE teachers will support student choice and identify relevance and purpose when implementing lessons and activities.
 Students will learn to collaborate, communicate effectively and think critically through the use of inquiry, applicability and demonstration of skill.

 Meaningful instruction will also be supported through problem solving activities.
 Project based instruction and Shared Inquiry instruction will challenge all students to look at learning by posing questions, working on solutions, and supporting their findings through evidence.
-Instructional strategies including but not limited to interdisciplinary writing, Service Learning, advisories, backwards planning, reciprocal teaching, debates, cooperative groups, Socratic Seminars and the use of extensive graphic organizers will be used to encourage students to apply their learning to practical lessons and experiences outside the school setting and into their community.
+Instructional strategies including but not limited to interdisciplinary writing, Service Learning, advisories, backwards planning, reciprocal teaching, debates, cooperative groups, Socratic Seminars, and the use of extensive graphic organizers will be used to encourage students to apply their learning to practical lessons and experiences outside the school setting and into their community.
 Through partnerships, classroom learning will inspire students to continue the academic process.
 STBE faculty and staff's goal is for students to apply knowledge, think across disciplines and connect the dots to make sense of the knowledge they are acquiring inside and outside of the classroom.